kdraba/polymer-introduction/README.md

 ## Current Step

+### Adding the date to the relative date element

+Having set up our `date-relative` element in the last commit, we can now add our date to it.
+In [app/elements/date-relative/date-relative.html](./app/elements/date-relative/date-relative.html) we add two properties to our element definition.
+The first property `date` is the property to hold the date that is to be formatted as a relative date.
+It is of type `Number`, because we are going to bind our unix timestamp to it.
+The second property `dateString` will be the formatted string representation of our date.
+This one is a computed value, hence we define what function should be invoked with which dependencies to compute its value.
+Again that function will be invoke, whenever one of its dependencies changes and the computed property will be updated with its return value.

+The `formatDate` function is simply our previous implementation from [app/scripts/app.js](./app/scripts/app.js) where we removed it.

+In order for the `dateString` property to be displayed we bind it in the template of [app/elements/date-relative/date-relative.html](./app/elements/date-relative/date-relative.html).

+There is one more important thing to note here.
+We moved the import of the Moment.js library from the [app/index.html](./app/index.html) into our element definition.
+When we moved `formatDate` function, Moment.js was no longer a dependency of our [app/index.html](./app/index.html) but of [app/elements/date-relative/date-relative.html](./app/elements/date-relative/date-relative.html).
+We also wrapped the import of the library in its own HTML file: [app/elements/lib-momentjs/lib-momentjs.html](./app/elements/lib-momentjs/lib-momentjs.html).
+By doing this we ensure that even if the library is included by multiple elements its loaded only once.

+Great, we got ourself our first custom element, but the displayed relative time will still be stuck - time to fix that in our next commit.

+## Previous Steps

 ### Building our own relative date element

 Before tackling our relative date update problem we start building our own `date-relative` element.